abstractmachines/abstractmachines.github.io/_posts/2018-2-24-async-await-infinite-regression.md

 We've all used `for of`, `.forEach`, `.every`, `.some`, and similar constructs.

-In ES6, the ES6 iteration protocol is used for:
+In ES6, the ES6 iteration protocol is used under the hood with the spread operator, with array destructuring, Maps and Sets constructors, Promises, Array methods, and much more.
-- Destructuring via an Array pattern
-- for-of loop
-- Array.from()
-- Spread operator (...)
-- Constructors of Maps and Sets
-- Promise.all(), Promise.race()
-- yield*

-**JS constructs: iterable?**

-We know that most things in JS (Maps, Sets, Arrays, Strings) are iterable, and that we use Maps over Objects for iteration because [plain Object data types are not iterable](http://exploringjs.com/es6/ch_iteration.html#sec_plain-objects-not-iterable);
-we know to use `Object.entries()` and `Object.keys()` instead.

 > An Iterable Object has an iterator method with the key Symbol.iterator that returns an iterator object: [link](http://www.zsoltnagy.eu/es6-iterators-and-generators-in-practice/)
 ```